 The Read & Write-a-thon is the PTA's annual fundraiser in which we challenge students to a reading and writing marathon!
 Students gather pledges of support from friends and family and then track their time in a Reading and Writing Log.
 Students will enter each hour of non-school related reading and writing into their Logbook in their Google account at the end of each week.
 All the numbers will be tallied and each class will be able to see how many hours they’ve completed as a whole!

 This fundraiser is the PTA's largest source of revenue for the year, and an essential source of funding which helps the Ivy School PTA provide campus improvements, staff support, and community building social events that take place throughout the year.
-For more information about what the PTA does, please visit the website or come to one of our monthly meetings.
+For more information about what the PTA does, please visit the website at or come to one of our monthly meetings.
 All are welcome.

 Remember that all reading or writing that happens after school or on weekends counts toward your student's hours!
-Let's try to reach the goal of Ivy students reading and writing for 10,000 hours this year.
+Let's try to reach the goal of Ivy Students reading and writing for 10,000 hours this year.

 Having sponsors is not a requirement to participate in the Read and Write-a-thon!
 This fundraiser is for fun, too!
 However, the PTA has gathered a list of community members who would like to sponsor students who don't otherwise have access to sponsors.
-Please contact email@example.com for a list of up to four people who have already agreed to fund any student who asks for sponsorship.
+Please contact email@example.com for a list of up to four people who have already agreed to fund any student who requests sponsorship.

 Please talk with other parents or PTA members about how Read & Write-a-thon has worked in the past or visit the Ivy PTA website.
 You can write to us directly at firstname.lastname@example.org or reach out to us on Bloomz.

-Thank you Ivy students and families!
+Thank you Ivy Students and Families!
 We look forward to another fun Read & Write-a-thon!